On finitely stable domains: Examples

 We also construct a stable Pr\"ufer domain $R$ with accp that is not locally Archimedean (Example \ref{ex3}), thus the converse of Corollary \ref{stableaccp} is false.

-In Example \ref{ex4} we construct a local one-dimensional domain $R$ such that $R'$ is a finite extension of $R$, the ring $R'$ is a PID, so stable, but $R$ is not even finitely stable (cf. Proposition \ref{V1V2} (5) and Lemma \ref{stableRR}).
+In Example \ref{ex4} we give an example of a local one-dimensional domain $R$ such that $R'$ is a finite extension of $R$, the ring $R'$ is a PID, so stable, but $R$ is not even finitely stable (cf. Proposition \ref{V1V2} (5) and Lemma \ref{stableRR}).

-In Example \ref{ex5} we construct a stable valuation domain with prime spectrum consisting of an infinite descending chain of prime ideals following Olberding (\cite[Proposition 5.4]{O3}).
+Finally, following Olberding (\cite[Proposition 5.4]{O3}), in Example \ref{ex5} we construct a stable valuation domain with prime spectrum consisting of an infinite descending chain of prime ideals.
 We use this example in the last Example \ref{ex6}, where we present a stable Archimedean local domain of arbitrary dimension.

 Recall that a set of subrings $\mathbf S$ of a ring $R$ is {\em directed} if for each $A,B\in \mathbf S$ there exists $C\in\mathbf S$ such that both $A$ and $B$ are contained in $C$.